-The National Planning Policy Framework states that major development within a Heritage Coast is unlikely to be appropriate, unless it is compatible with its special character.
+The National Planning Policy Framework9 states that major development within a Heritage Coast is unlikely to be appropriate unless it is compatible with its special character.

 The sea and land have separate and very different legal and institutional arrangements, different challenges and additional stakeholders.
-In previous plans we have focused only on the terrestrial elements of the coast there is a need for us to ensure that the special qualities of the inshore waters of the Heritage Coast areas are adequately conserved and enhanced.
+There is a need for us to ensure that the special qualities of the inshore waters of the Heritage Coast areas are adequately conserved and enhanced.

-4.4 MANAGEMENT CONSIDERATIONS (FORCES FOR CHANGE)
+4.4 MANAGEMENT CONSIDERATIONS/FORCES FOR CHANGE

-4.4.1 MARINE AND COASTAL ACCESS ACT 200924
+4.4.1 MARINE AND COASTAL ACCESS ACT 200935